datameshgroup/fusion/docs/api-reference/data-model.md

 DataMesh will provide a `ApplicationName` to be used for the UAT environment.
 Once the Sale System is certified, DataMesh will provide a `ApplicationName` to be included in the production build of the Sale System.

+### AuthorizedAmount

+A value which indicates the total authorized amount, inclusive of all fees and charges.

 ### CardBrand

 Available values: